charityfroggenhall/neurojazz/case-study/openai-essay.md

 ---

-### Somewhere along the way, I asked: is this useful beyond me?
+### As this grew and deepened, I asked: is this useful beyond me?
 I’m not a researcher.
 But I’ve spent enough time in ADHD forums and work support chats to know I’m not the only one struggling with lost thoughts, mental load anxiety, and the gap between knowing what helps and actually doing it.

-Here’s the problem: all these insights were living inside ChatGPT, a walled garden.
+All these insights were living inside ChatGPT, a walled garden.
 They helped me, but no one else.
+ChatGPT can save these insights in memory, but the system won't train on what I've added and upload them to a "Borg" consciousness to share.
 And unless this work leaves that box, it disappears when the session ends.

 That’s why I built the GitHub repo.
 That’s why I’m writing this.